-(slide-25) As in the other quadrants, the effects of the banding create the illusion of "false" edges or turning points to the form.
+(slide-24) The effects of the banding create the illusion of "false" edges or turning points to the form.
 For example, the banding effect on the right side of the face, seen in the fourth quadrant, obscures the true edge of the beard in the dark regions of lesser image pickup, creating the illusion of a false edge.

-(slide-26) Another way of illustrating the variance of data pick-up is by simply adjusting the contrast to 100%.
-The areas of extreme data drop-off are visible creating the illusion of a much narrower beard and elongated face proportionately.
+By adjusting the contrast to 100% the areas of extreme image drop-off become apparent.

+The areas to the side of the face drop off abruptly creating the illusion of a much narrower beard and elongated face proportionately.

-(slide-27) Gradually the visual data within the areas of extreme image drop-off are made more visible by adjusting the luminosity.
+Gradually the visual data within the areas of extreme image drop-off are made more visible by adjusting the luminosity.

-(slide-28) The narrow look to the face resolves itself as the areas of image drop-off are "equalized" to become a seamless transition into the other areas of the facial anatomy.
+The narrow look to the face resolves itself as the areas of image drop-off are "equalized" to become a seamless transition into the other areas of the facial anatomy.